 Gel memory foam is the “next generation” of memory foam, if you will.
-It’s basically the same thing with the same advantages, but it is quite a bit cooler than standard memory foam thanks to the addition of gel materials.
-You’ll typically see micro-beads or a gel slab on the mattress, which try to actively cool you down as you sleep.
+It’s basically the same thing with the same advantages, but it is quite a bit more efficient than standard memory foam in temp regulation thanks to the addition of gel materials.
+You’ll typically see micro-beads or a gel slab on the mattress, which try to actively try to regulate your temperature.
 The idea is that the gel will counteract the heat you may experience as a result of sinking into the material.
-We’ve found it is indeed cooler than standard memory foam, but is not the best material for airflow.
+We’ve found it is indeed a bit better than standard memory foam, but is not the best material for airflow.
 Still, much better than regular memory foam.

 Proprietary foams are becoming increasingly popular.
 You’ll see proprietary foams on the Casper Wave and Leesa mattress, as well as many others.
-There isn’t anything that we can broadly state about these foams other than they usually make an effort to cool you down.
+There isn’t anything that we can broadly state about these foams other than they usually make an effort to help regulate your sleeping temperature.
 Probably because most of the time, proprietary foam accompanies memory foam, which as we’ve said, can be quite warm.

 Gel-like materials are pretty rare to see on a bed, but there are a few we really like.
 For example, the New Purple 2/3/4 mattresses uses a proprietary Hyper-Elastic Polymer material that has plenty of advantages.
 It’s a unique material that’s not for everyone, but we really do like it.
 Gel-like materials tend to be great for temperature regulation and pressure relief.